abdullahh-dev/ExpertsCloudTask/README.md

 - api
 - Utils

-- In the **component** folder, I have placed the card UI Logn that displays each todo item with its metadata
+- In the **component** folder, I have placed the card UI Logic that displays each todo item with its metadata

 - In the **Api** folder, I have written down all the functions that are interacting with the backend through an API.

-- In **Utils** I wrote down the reusable code like helpers and time Convert, the helper basically take the functions that are communicating with the backend and enclosed them in try-catch block for error handling
+- In **Utils** I wrote down the reusable code like helpers and time Convert, the helper take the functions that are communicating with the backend and enclosed them in a try-catch block for error handling

 #### Backend